Weather in Sayulita in February: Sunshine Tax Returns With 80% Approval Rating

 Special Events: February’s Bonuses

 Beyond the perfect weather, February in Sayulita often coincides with cultural events that enhance the experience.
 The town frequently hosts art walks showcasing local talents, beach volleyball tournaments that draw surprising talent, and occasional live music events that range from traditional Mexican performances to traveling international acts.
-While lacking the major festivals of other months, February compensates with consistent smaller gatherings that provide cultural texture without overwhelming the town’s infrastructure.
+While lacking the major festivals of other months, February compensates with consistent smaller gatherings that provide cultural texture without overwhelming the town’s infrastructure – a stark contrast to the high-energy festival scene of things to do in Cancun in February, where major events dominate the calendar.

 Nature adds its own special events to February’s calendar.
 Whale watching reaches its prime as humpbacks continue their winter migration patterns, visible from shoreline viewpoints or dedicated boat tours.
 Bird watching enthusiasts encounter migratory species taking advantage of the stable weather patterns, while the consistent ocean conditions create ideal circumstances for paddleboarding excursions to nearby hidden beaches and caves that become inaccessible during stormier months.